OpenNebula/docs/source/management_and_operations/backups/veeam.rst

 In order to achieve a setup compatible with the OpenNebula and Veeam Backup integration, the following requirements must be met:

-* An OpenNebula backup server hosting an OpenNebula backup datastore and the OpenNebula oVirtAPI server.
-This OpenNebula backup server must be accessible from any of the clusters that you want to back up.
+* A Backup Server hosting an OpenNebula backup datastore and the OpenNebula oVirtAPI Server.
 * The Veeam Backup Appliance, deployed by Veeam when adding OpenNebula as a hypervisor.
 * A management network must be in place connecting the following components:
      * OpenNebula backup server